Maryland Security Deposit Collections and Holdings

 When collecting a security deposit, landlords in Maryland must include a receipt in the lease agreement and deposit the security deposit into a qualifying account.

-Do Landlords Have to Provide a Receipt for the Security Deposit in Maryland?
+Do Landlords Have To Provide a Receipt for the Security Deposit in Maryland?

 Yes, landlords in Maryland must provide a receipt for the security deposit in the lease agreement.